HAMO-RBK/HAMO-RBK/README.md

 # HAMO-RBK
-# this is the effort of team and hard work if you have any feed back feel free to contact us in github
+# this is the effort of the team and hard work if you have any feed back feel free to contact us in github

-# this file is meant to make you directly in the project
+# this file is meant to make you dive in directly in the project

-# the server/index.js use the express router and you ill find all the router inside the folders router every it's handel it separatly fel free to check it on api.txt
+# the server/index.js use the express router and you will find all the router inside the folders router every it's handel it separatly feel free to check it on api.txt

 # every router files use controle file in db/controlers